-Our first inkling that something screwy’s going on inside a particular mansion nestled deep in the Hollywood Hills is when a mincing butler prepares a breakfast in bed for his mistress and we notice it’s still dark outside.
+Our first inkling something screwy’s going on inside a particular mansion nestled deep in the Hollywood Hills is when a mincing butler prepares a breakfast in bed for his mistress and we notice it’s still dark outside.
 The second inkling that something screwy is going on is when the butler reaches the bedroom and we find his mistress is sleeping in a coffin.
 And the third screwy thing we notice is this breakfast consists of a glass of blood, whose vintage and donor the Countess (Hutton) easily identifies with a mere sip.
-Alas, vintage blood is no match for virgin blood and that is what the 400-year old vampire really needs.
+Alas, vintage blood is no match for virgin blood and that is exactly what the 400-year old vampire really needs.

 Seems the Countess must partake of virgin blood three times before a Halloween deadline to retain her youth and beauty for another year.
 And with the holiday just a mere week away, you might ask why has she waited so long?
 Well, apparently, finding a virgin isn’t as easy as it used to be.
 Regardless, the Countess will take no more excuses and charges Sebastian (Little) and the rest of her acolytes -- all former virgin victims who felt her bite -- to find her some *ahem* fresh meat to nibble on.